cloverdx/cloverdx-server-docker/README.md

 The container does not create default example sandboxes by default.
 To enable them, set the ``installer.BundledSandboxesInstaller.enabled`` configuration property to ``true``.

+## Schedules, Listeners, Data Services

+During the first startup, the container automatically imports configuration XML from ``${CLOVER_HOME_DIR}/conf/configuration.xml``.
+This way you can set up schedulers, event listeners and data services, for example.

+This feature is enabled by default in the container, not in vanilla CloverDX Server.
+It can be enabled/disabled via the ``configuration.autoimport.file`` configuration property.

 ## License

 To activate CloverDX Server, the container by default searches for a license file (text file containing the license key itself) in the ``conf/license.dat`` path in the mounted volume.